-It is a focused and iterative approach used to proactively detect and eliminate threats that may have evaded traditional security tools.
-These threats include attacks or malware that infiltrate a business or organization’s network, leading to stolen intellectual property or personal information of customers and employees.
-As the complexity of network architecture has increased, the sophistication of “bad actors” perpetrating cyber-crimes has followed suit, making threat hunting an important and fast-growing element of the cybersecurity landscape.
+It is a focused and iterative approach used to detect and remove cyber threats that may have evaded traditional security tools.
+These threats include attacks or malware that infiltrate a business or organization’s network, leading to stolen intellectual property or personal information.
+As network complexity has increased, the sophistication of “bad actors” and their cyber-crimes has followed suit.
+Threat hunting is now an important and fast-growing element of the cybersecurity landscape.

-To qualify as a threat, a potential adversary must have malicious intent, capability and opportunity to perpetrate their attacks.
-The field of cyber threat hunting has been established specifically to counteract the most advanced threats, based on the assumption that many such threats remain under the radar of existing security tools.
+To qualify as a threat, a bad actor must have malicious intent, capability, and the opportunity to carry out their attacks.
+The field of cyber threat hunting has been established to counteract the most advanced malicious activity.
+Many such threats can slip under the radar of existing security tools.

 Threat Hunting Tools

-Effective threat hunting begins with a foundation of planning, baselining, and hypothesis testing performed by experienced cybersecurity professionals forms a solid foundation from which to launch threat hunting activities.
-Beyond these essentials, there is a rapidly evolving need for advanced and powerful threat hunting tools.
-Some tools can be used to boost the horsepower behind your analytics which can foster more informed hypothesis generation.
-Analytics tools can perform data-mining activities on a large scale and differentiate troublesome patterns and relationships.
-Many tools in this category are also capable of providing interactive displays and graphs which aid the cybe threat hunters in their investigations and analysis.
+Effective threat hunting begins with a foundation of planning, baselining, and hypothesis testing performed by experienced cybersecurity professionals.
+Beyond these basics, there is a growing need for advanced threat hunting tools and practices.
+Automated security tools can be used to boost the horsepower behind your analytics for more intelligent hypothesis generation.
+Analytics tools can perform data-mining activities on a large scale and identify suspicious patterns and relationships.
+Many threat detection tools also provide intuitive displays and graphs.
+These interfaces aid cyber threat hunters in their investigations and analysis.

 Forensic capability is another essential arrow in the threat hunter’s quiver.
-Cyber threat hunters should have quick access to enriched flow records including traffic and application types, volumes, IP addresses and device type history on the network.
-Observer GigaFlow can support threat hunting activities with forensic recall capability of unstructured flow-based data from hybrid environments and immediate identification of unauthorized devices or rogue activities.
-Anomalies such as odd-hour traffic and exposure to known malicious IP addresses can be quickly identified for potential in-depth analysis at the packet level.
+Security professionals should have quick access to enriched-flow records including traffic and application types, volumes, IP addresses, and device type history on the network.
+Observer GigaFlow can support threat hunting activities through forensic recall capability of unstructured flow-based data sets from hybrid environments.
+This enables easy identification of unauthorized devices or malicious activity.
+Indicators of compromise IOC such as odd-hour traffic and exposure to known bad actor IP addresses can then be flagged for further analysis at the packet level.

-Powerful packet capture appliances such as Observer GigaStor provide outstanding packet-level storage and recall functionality scalable to over a petabyte of capacity.
-This empowers the threat hunter with long-term retention and analysis of granular packet level data.
-The valuable data cache can be called upon to recreate specific file and URL details from the most critical time frames identified at the flow level.
-GigaStor can reconstruct mined data in detail or assist in validating root cause when data has been compromised.
+Powerful packet capture appliances such as Observer GigaStor provide outstanding packet-level storage and recall with over a petabyte of capacity.
+Security professionals and threat hunters benefit from the long-term retention and analysis of granular packet level data sets.
+This captured data can be used to reconstruct specific file and URL details from the most critical times or traffic sequences identified at the flow level.
+GigaStor can also assist in validating the root cause of compromise.

 Do you have network performance or security issues in your queue?
-Learn more about whitelisting, blacklisting, and how host and service profiles can help with troubleshooting in the video below:
+Learn how comprehensive network visibility from Observer can help you with your business goals at viavisolutions.com/observerdemo

 Why Threat Hunting is Important

 The 80/20 rule is based on the “pareto” principle that 80% of all effects are the result of 20% of the causes.
-This same premise can be applied to network security, since roughly 80% of the problems are induced by 20% of the threats.
-This basic tenant implies that a higher level of focus, technology and manpower should be directed towards the most virulent attackers.
+This can also be applied to network security, since roughly 80% of the problems are induced by 20% of the threats.
+This means a higher level of focus, technology and manpower should be directed towards the most dangerous attackers.

 Performing Threat Hunting

-The first step in conducting a successful threat hunt should be determining who will do the hunting.
-The answer may seem obvious, but many organizations lack the bandwidth or expertise within their existing IT departments, meaning additional outside resources may be required to lead or perform threat hunting activities.
+- Who will do the hunting?
+The answer may seem obvious, but many organizations lack the bandwidth or expertise within their existing IT departments.
+If additional resources are required to lead or perform threat hunting activities, this must be addressed.

-Other essential prerequisites include thorough baselining of network operations and traffic patterns for comparison to anomalous conditions and full implementation of network security architecture and passive defense systems should also be completed.
+- Baselining of network operations and traffic patterns should be performed so that anomalous conditions can be recognized.
+Full implementation of network security architecture and passive defense systems should also be completed.
 This includes any existing network security monitoring or threat detection tools like firewalls or antivirus software that actively collect security data.

-Analysis of these behaviors within the context of known vulnerabilities leads to the development of viable hypotheses to be tested.
-A hypothesis is simply a data-driven theory regarding what compromised conditions may currently exist, along with a planned experiment to test the validity of the hypothesis.
-Once the indicators of compromise and data to support a hypothesis test has been collected, it can be analyzed to determine whether the hypothesis was valid.
-Effective hypothesis testing experiments will lead to conclusive results, yet efficiently utilize resources and minimize interruptions.
+- A hypothesis can be developed based on the observed malicious activity and known vulnerabilities.
+A hypothesis is simply a data-driven theory based on what compromised conditions may currently exist.
+Experiments are designed to test the validity of the hypothesis.
+Once the indicators of compromise (IOC) and data sets to support the hypothesis testing have been collected, they can be analyzed to determine whether the hypothesis was valid.

 Cyber Threat Hunters

-Cyber threat hunting as a full-time vocation is slowly gaining viability, as the sophistication and customization of cyber-attacks raises the bar for IT teams.
-With a rapidly growing percentage of organizations now performing continuous threat hunting, the value of this advanced security practice is clearly being recognized.
-Along with extensive experience in the security realm, the best cyber threat hunters also share common skills and talents, including pattern recognition, data analytics and forensics abilities, and communication skills.
-The need for effective communication among professional cyber threat hunters underscores the dynamic, human element within this specialty.
+Cyber threat hunting is now a full-time job for many security professionals.
+With a growing number of organizations now performing continuous threat hunting, the value of this specialty is being recognized.
+Along with extensive experience in the cyber security field, the best threat hunters also share common abilities and talents, including pattern recognition, data analytics, forensics, and communication skills.
+Effective communication by professional cyber threat hunters helps them to navigate the dynamic, human element of this specialty.

 Threat Hunting Challenges

-Another challenge faced by threat hunters is the lack of standardization and infrastructure built around this avocation.
-Since threat hunting practices have developed independently at different organizations, there are few standard guidelines and protocols available to would-be threat hunters.
-Moreover, creating more standardization in the threat hunting realm might unwittingly provide intelligence to the bad actors themselves.
+Another challenge faced by threat hunters is the lack of standardization and infrastructure built around this process.
+Since threat hunting practices have developed independently at different organizations, there are few standard guidelines and protocols available for would-be threat hunters.
+Unfortunately, creating more threat hunting standardization could unintentionally provide intelligence to the bad actors themselves.

-Despite these challenges, organizations that have employed threat hunting practices effectively have realized tangible improvements in response time and accuracy, reduced dwell (undetected infection) and containment times, decreased frequency of breaches and improved resource allocation.
-The best threat hunters can stay one step ahead through their inherent skills and talents, along with a proactive mode of operation that continually seeks rather than simply monitors and waits.
-As security threat intelligence and forensics tools develop and improve, threat hunting can positively influence the balance of power in cybersecurity.
+Despite these challenges, organizations that have employed effective threat hunting practices have improved their response times and accuracy, reduced dwell (undetected infection) and containment times, decreased frequency of breaches, and optimized resource allocation.
+The best threat hunters can stay one step ahead through their skills and talents, along with a proactive mode of operation that continually seeks rather than simply monitors and waits.
+As security threat intelligence and forensics tools develop and improve, threat hunting can tip the balance of power in cybersecurity.

 Why Investing in Threat Hunting is Essential

-Enterprises dedicate 50x more budget to prevention than investigation, but it’s not working.
+Enterprises dedicate 50x more budget to prevention than investigation, but it is not working.
 Learn why.

 Become a Threat Hunter Today!